Krishan00007/C-program-notes/c program.c.md

  }
 ```

-## 7:To show area,premiter,volume of square
+## 7:To show area,perimeter,volume of square
 ```

  //Area,premiter,volume of square